scikit-learn-contrib/scikit-learn-extra/doc/modules/cluster.rst

 * PAM method works as follows:

     * Initialize: Greedy initialization of ``n_clusters``.
-First select the point in the dataset that minimize the sum of distances to a point.
-Then, add one point that minimize the cost and loop until ``n_clusters`` point are selected.
+First select the point in the dataset that minimizes the sum of distances to a point.
+Then, add one point that minimizes the cost and loop until ``n_clusters`` points are selected.
       This is the ``init`` parameter called ``build``.
-    * Swap Step: for all medoids already selected, compute the cost of swaping this medoid with any non-medoid point.
-Then, make the swap that decrease the cost the moste.
+    * Swap Step: for all medoids already selected, compute the cost of swapping this medoid with any non-medoid point.
+Then, make the swap that decreases the cost the most.
 Loop and stop when there is no change anymore.

 .. topic:: References: